Backpacking Pack Fitting at Sports Basement

 Packing Your Backpack

-Before you pile everything in your bag, remember that weight distribution matters.
+Before you pile everything in your bag willy-nilly, remember that weight distribution matters.
 We recommend following Bill’s Golden Rule: “Your sleeping bag always goes in first!”

 Pack your sleeping bag first!